cloudpanel-io/docs/cloudpanel-ce/docs/application-oro-commerce-4.1.md

 7. Done!
 You can now open your domain in your browser and start working with **OroCommerce**.

-The admin area path is the following one: https://www.domain.com/admin/
+The admin area can be reached at the following path: https://www.domain.com/admin/

 <img class="border" src={useBaseUrl('img/v1/applications/oro-commerce4.1/sample_data_homepage.png')} />